zehaeva/incremental-city-builder/README.md

 # Incremental City Builder

-This is my first attempt to create a very simple incremental game that also does city building or some strategy
+This is my first attempt to create a very simple incremental game that also does city building for some strategy